Top task management apps

 Custom workflows that match how you work

-Effective task managers allow teams to define their own workflow stages — "Briefed → In Review → Approved" or "To Do → Doing → Done" — rather than enforcing a generic structure.
-Look for tools with custom statuses, tags, and folders that map to existing processes.
+A good task manager lets your team define its own stages — "Briefed → In Review → Approved" or "To Do → Doing → Done" — instead of forcing a generic one.
+Look for custom statuses, tags, and folders that map to processes you already run.

 Clear ownership and status at a glance